 Strong SEO is not just a strategy that is structured around increasing your website’s rankings but rather a comprehensive strategy that gets your business placed on sites that a potential client may look for an attorney.
 The more comprehensive your strategy is the more likely you can attract a potential client from the search results even if it doesn’t come from a direct click from your website.
 These websites can also not only serve as a way to incrementally increase your traffic from the search results but also serve as a backlink.
 A backlink is a link on any page of a website that links to your law firm’s website.
 Quality backlinks deliver value to your site in three primary ways:

 - Exposure: Whenever your URL appears as a link, your firm becomes visible on that site.
-More visibility increases visits your website.
-Especially, on websites that Google ranks highly such as YouTube; legal directories like Lawyers.com, Avvo.com and Martindale.com; or local search engines/business directories like Yelp.
+More visibility increases visits to your website.
+Especially on websites that Google ranks highly such as YouTube; legal directories like Lawyers.com, Avvo.com and Martindale.com; or local search engines/business directories like Yelp.

 - Referral Traffic: The more links that you have on relevant websites, the more traffic you’re likely going to get to your firm website from users clicking the link and visiting your site, increasing the likelihood of more leads

 - Authority: When Google ranks websites, they assign more authority to those sites with quality backlinks from relevant, thematic and trusted sources.

 A quality backlink comes from a relevant and trusted source.
 This can take shape in a listing on a directory, a blog or article or even a video on YouTube.
 Google and other search engines recognize as trusted sources, government entities, educational institutions, reputable local or legal directories, community websites specific to your area of areas you serve your clients, reputable organizations and social media websites.